janeund/movie-app/readme.md

 ## Features

-- Fetched information from external API
+- Fetching information about movies/series/people from external API
-- Swiper sliders
+- Integrated Swiper sliders for cards showcases
-- Loading spinner
+- Loading spinner for visualizing request in process
-- Search for query functionality
-- Search results page pagination
+- Search box which accepts user input to be searched and then redirects to results page with pagination

 ## Future Improvements